mutemidenis405-png/Money-star/README.md

 # Money-star
-Offline ML tts for Androids
+Offline ML tts for Androids that uses voice commands to operate